Phytone/Slither.io-Cheats/README.md

 # Cheats for Slither.io

-To use on TamperMonkey use; you can also copy the Javascript file and just paste it in the console
+To use on TamperMonkey use

 ```sh
 http://slither.com/io
 ```

+you can also copy the Javascript file and just paste it in the console if you don't want to use TamperMonkey
 # Known Bugs

 - The Length Cheat currently does not work :(